antoniosignore/order-axon-cqrs/README.md

 Because of time limit and the complexity of the solution I did not go through all the corner cases so the app may have glitches here and there.
 But the principle and the idea I hope came accross.

-I hope you enjoyed the read as I did enjoy the coding.

 Regard
 Antonio